nviable/revisit-study/sme-eval-ontology/assets/help.md

 ## Privacy & Confidentiality

 - All responses are confidential and anonymous by default
-- Optional name field at the end for follow-up contact only
+- Optional email field at the end for follow-up contact only
 - Data will be de-identified for analysis
 - Your expertise level helps contextualize feedback but won't identify you